Daniel Barrish: Career

-Barrish is ranked 4th amongst active South African players as of August 2022.
+As of January 2025, Barrish is ranked 6th amongst active South African players.

 He played in the Chess World Cup 2021 after qualifying via the South African zonal spot, where he was defeated by Aryan Tari in the first round.

-He represented South Africa in the 2022 Chess Olympiad on board three, scoring 5/9.
+He represented South Africa in the 2022 Chess Olympiad on board three, scoring 5/9, and in the 2024 Chess Olympiad on board one, scoring 5.5/9.